brennanpincardiff/rhiwbina_codeclub_minecraft/dropping_blocks.md

 2. Open Minecraft and create a new world.
 3. Open the Python3 (IDLE)
 4. Open a new file
-5. Cut and paste this code into the new file
+5. Type this code into the new file
 ```python
 from mcpi.minecraft import Minecraft
 from time import sleep